karlwettin/carto-style-hydda/README.md

 ### Attribution

-Please use add a reference to this page when using this style:
+Please feel free to use add a reference to this page when using this style:

 ```
 var Hydda_Full = L.tileLayer('https://{s}.tile.openstreetmap.se/hydda/full/{z}/{x}/{y}.png', {